LearnersGuild/interview-challenge-apprenticeship-b/README.md

 ### Users can search for flavors

 Create a search functionality that allows users to search for an ice cream flavor.
 For example, entering "praline" in the search form, should return the ice cream flavor "Pralines and Cream".
-Note: search is case insensitive.
+Search is case insensitive.
+(Note: AJAX is not required for this spec.)

 An EJS template for the search page has been created for you in `src/views/flavors`.

-- [ ] __20:__ Navigating to `/flavors/search` loads the search page.
-The search page contains a text field and a `Search` button to allow the user to search by a flavor
+- [ ] __10:__ Navigating to `/flavors/search` loads the search page.
+The search page contains a text input field and a `Search` button to allow the user to search by a flavor
-- [ ] __20:__ Sending a POST request to `/flavors/search` renders a list of search results using the search page template.
+- [ ] __30:__ Clicking the `Search` button sends a POST request to `/flavors/search`, which renders a list of search results using the search page template.
 - [ ] __30:__ The search results contain only the flavors that match the search query.
 A flavor is considered a match when the search query is a substring or fully matches the name of the flavor.
 Search is case insensitive.